Apple + Recommended

 Apple admits that 1/4 of users aren’t running the current major iOS version

-According to Apple’s own statistics (as seen in the chart below), as of June 2024, 14% of all iPhones were still running some version of iOS 16 (the “current minus one” release at the time)—which means their operating system was effectively at least nine months old; iOS 17 came out in September 2023.
+According to Apple’s own statistics as of January 2025, as seen in the chart below, 19% of all iPhones were still running some version of iOS 17 (the “current minus one” release at the time).
+This means that their operating system was effectively at least four months old; iOS 18 came out in September 2024.

-In total, 23%—nearly one fourth—of all iPhones were running an outdated operating system, and susceptible to being exploited with known vulnerabilities.
+In total, 32%—nearly one third—of all iPhones were running an outdated operating system, and susceptible to being exploited with known vulnerabilities.

-As an aside, even if we focus on just the iPhone models introduced in the past four years—all of which were iOS 17 compatible (and are now iOS 18 compatible as well)—11% of them were still running iOS 16, and an additional 3% were running something older than that.
-On the surface, that means that nearly 1 in 7 recent iPhones are running a very old, outdated, and insecure operating system.
+As an aside, even if we focus on just the iPhone models introduced in the past four years—all of which were iOS 18 compatible—19% of them were still running iOS 17, and an additional 5% were running something older than that.
+On the surface, that means that nearly 1 in 4 recent iPhones are running a very old, outdated, and insecure operating system.

 iPhones no longer supported by iOS 18

-Only the iPhone XS and XR or later (which includes the iPhone SE 2nd gen, iPhone 11, and more) can run iOS 18.
+Only the iPhone XS and XR or later (which includes the iPhone SE 2nd gen, iPhone 11, and later) can run iOS 18.
 These are the same models that could run iOS 17.

 Unlike macOS with OpenCore Legacy Patcher, there’s no third-party solution to run newer iOS versions on unsupported iPhones.
 If you have a model that can’t run iOS 18, your only option is to buy a newer iPhone if you want security updates.

-If you’re thinking about buying an old model of iPhone, or a refurbished unit, beware that its safe lifespan is limited.
-The same is true if you hand an iPhone down to a family member; it’s important to ensure that the model in question will still get major iOS updates for as long as you plan to use it.
+If you’re thinking about buying an old model of iPhone or a refurbished unit, be aware that its safe lifespan is limited.
+The same is true if you hand an iPhone down to a family member.
+It’s important to ensure that the model in question will still get major iOS updates for as long as you plan to use it.

 Apple always sells one or two older model iPhones, still new in box, alongside the latest model.
-(For example, Apple currently sells the full iPhone 16 lineup, as well as iPhone 15 and 15 Plus, and iPhone 14 and 14 Plus.
-If we look at refurbished units, Apple is even still selling iPhone 13 models.)
+(For example, Apple currently sells the full iPhone 16 lineup, as well as iPhone 15 and 15 Plus.
+If we look at refurbished units, Apple is even still selling iPhone 14 and iPhone 13 models.)
 From Apple’s perspective, this is a good way to reach a lower-income or more price-conscious audience, by offering iPhones that are less expensive than the newest ones.

 (See our iPhone buyers guide to choose which model is best for you.)